rach-db/secleaf-q2-ctf-2026/forensics/force_push_wont_save_you.md

 SecLeaf{fake_dangling_flag}
 ```

+At first this looked promising, but after seeing multiple fake flags, it became obvious that the challenge was intentionally trying to mislead players.

 ---

-# Recognizing the Misdirection
+# Recognizing the Trap

-At this point, it became clear that the challenge intentionally contained multiple fake flags.

-This was an important clue.
+This was the most important realization in the challenge.

-Instead of trusting:
+One fake flag is normal in CTFs.

+But once there are several fake flags spread across:
+- commits
-- commit history
+- stash entries
 - dangling blobs
-- stash entries

-I shifted focus toward:
-- Git internals
-- hidden metadata
+- recovered objects
-- less commonly inspected files

-The challenge title hinted that:
+…it usually means the challenge author wants you to focus too much on Git history itself.

+That’s when I stopped trusting the obvious artifacts and started thinking:

-> history itself might be the trap.
+> what if the history itself is the distraction?

+The challenge title suddenly made much more sense.

 ---

-# Inspecting the `.git` Directory Directly
+# Searching Git Internals Directly

-Rather than relying only on Git commands, I searched the raw `.git` directory directly:
+Instead of only using Git commands, I searched the raw `.git` directory directly:

 ```bash
 grep -R "SecLeaf" .git/
 ```

-This revealed the real flag hidden inside:
+This immediately revealed something interesting inside:

 ```txt
 .git/info/exclude